aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-rich-text-format-1-9-rtf-format/annotation-features-supported-on-rich-text-import/_index.md

 {{% alert color="primary" %}}

-Annonations allow the user to add extra information to the document normally for use in review or collaboration.
+Annotations allow the user to add extra information to the document normally for use in review or collaboration.

 These features are supported by Aspose.Words.

 [Jump to this location in the export section]()

 {{% /alert %}}
-##### **Bookmarks**
+## **Bookmarks**
 Bookmarks are imported as BookmarkStart and BookmarkEnd nodes.
-In Microsoft Word document formats a bookmark range can span over long amoutns of content, including over different paragraphs and even tables.
+In Microsoft Word document formats a bookmark range can span over long amounts of content, including over different paragraphs and even tables.

 In Aspose.Words the BookmarkStart node designates where the start of the bookmarked region begins in the document.
 Likewise, the BookmarkEnd node designates where the end of the bookmark region closes.

 You can access the bookmark as a "single entity" by using the Bookmark façade.
 You can add and remove bookmarks from a document and also set and get the text of the bookmark content.

 Bookmark nodes are represented as inline nodes (child of a paragraph).
 Some bookmarks markers in Word documents are at different levels of the document hierarchy than just inline.
-This means when they are imported into Aspose.Words they are translated to the cloesest inline position.
+This means when they are imported into Aspose.Words they are translated to the closest inline position.

 This normally causes no problems but some bookmarks on tables can appear differently when imported.

 The Aspose.Words model is based on Word document formats.
 In these formats bookmark names must be unique.
 The model will allow bookmarks with the same name, however all duplicates are removed automatically during export.
-Note that duplicate bookmarks can happen when you accentitly create a bookmark with the same name, or when documents that contain the same bookmark are joined together using the AppendDocument or InsertDocument methods.
+Note that duplicate bookmarks can happen when you accidentally create a bookmark with the same name, or when documents that contain the same bookmark are joined together using the AppendDocument or InsertDocument methods.

 See the following links in the documentation for further information: